Bahram-Durani/Exploratory-Data-Analysis-andA-Comprehensive-Analysis-of-Flipkart-s-Shoe-Sales-Data/README.md

 * In addition to Matplotlib visualizations, we have also uploaded a Power BI file for more advanced and interactive visualizations.
 Power BI enables deeper exploration and analysis of the shoe data, offering users a dynamic and intuitive interface for data interpretation.

+### Acknowledgment

+- This project has been conducted at Innomatics Research Lab, where we had the opportunity to leverage state-of-the-art tools and resources to perform our data extraction and analysis tasks.